Tubring25/Tubring25/README.md

 ### 🔺 About Me:

 - 🧐 Front-end developer creating user-friendly interfaces.
-- 🌱 Passionate about open source and always eager to learn.
+- 🌱 Passionate about open source.
 - 💻 Currently learning Go to broaden programming skills.
 - 🎬 Huge fan of Person of Interest for its storyline and characters.
 - 📚 Enjoys reading books, particularly those written by Ted Chiang.